ashaydave/PureData-Resource-Vault/README.md

 ## GEM-Ofelia

-Learn from the community with these helpful PureData tutorials:

 - [PureDataTutorial1](Link to PureDataTutorial1)
 - [PureDataTutorial2](Link to PureDataTutorial2)
 - ...

 ## Blogs & Websites

-Learn from the community with these helpful PureData tutorials:

 - [Katjaas PureData](https://www.katjaas.nl/puredata/puredata.html)
 - [PureData and VR](https://antpb.com/pure-data-unity3d/)

 ## Books

-Learn from the community with these helpful PureData tutorials:

 - [Andy Farnell's Designing Sound](https://mitpress.mit.edu/9780262014410/designing-sound/) - One of the most popular books in sound design and audio programming for visual media.
 The book has everything you need to know about audio signal processing, the physics of sound, the approach behind sonic decisions, procedural audio, and yes, PureData.
 - [The Theory and Technique of Electronic Music by Miller Puckette](https://msp.ucsd.edu/techniques/latest/book.pdf) - Made by the creator of PureData and Max himself.